akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * Remote invocations have much lower throughput due to the need of serializing the data and you can't just pass huge datasets in the same way.

-Therefore explicit message passing is a good thing.
-It looks different from local method calls (@scala[`actorRef ! message`]@java[`actorRef.tell(message)`]) and there is no misconception that sending a message will result in that it's processed instantaneously.
-The goal of location transparency is to unify message passing for both local and remote interactions, but it doesn't aim at making Therefore explicit message passing is preferred.
+Therefore explicit message passing is preferred.
 It looks different from local method calls (@scala[`actorRef ! message`]@java[`actorRef.tell(message)`]) and there is no misconception that sending a message will result in it being processed instantaneously.
 The goal of location transparency is to unify message passing for both local and remote interactions, versus attempting to make remote interactions look like local method calls.

 Warnings about `TypedActor` have been [mentioned in documentation](https://doc.akka.io/docs/akka/2.5/typed-actors.html#when-to-use-typed-actors) for many years.

-Additionally, they have limited functionality compared to ordinary actors and worse performance.

 ## Internal dispatcher introduced